This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Intel's value that present opportunities for upside or downside to the current Trefis price estimate for Intel:

-Notebook Processor Average Pricing: Currently we forecast this figure to decline from $90 in 2012 to below $80 by the end of our forecast period, resulting from increased competition from AMD & ARM-based players in the future.
-However, if new innovative products improves the average price for Intel's notebook processors to about $85 by end of our forecast period, there will a marginal upside to our price estimate.
+Notebook Processor Average Pricing: Currently we forecast this figure to decline from $81 in 2014 to $70 by the end of our forecast period, resulting from increased competition from AMD & ARM-based players.
+However, if new innovative products improves helps Intel retain the average price for its notebook processors, there will a marginal upside to our price estimate.
 On the other hand, there could be a marginal downside if the average price were to dip down to as low as $55 by end of our forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for Intel at the top of the page.